FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Making an at-home poke bowl is possible, and it’s easier than you might think!
 This keto friendly poke bowl has layers of cauliflower rice, seasoned ahi tuna, fresh veggies and of course, a spicy sauce.
 Here’s how we make it:

 - Season ahi tuna.
-In a medium bowl, whisk together coconut aminos (learn why I avoid soy sauce here), vinegar, and sesame oil.
+In a medium bowl, whisk together coconut aminos (learn why I avoid soy sauce here), lime juice, and sesame oil.
 Add tuna and toss to coat.
 Cover and refrigerate.

 TIP: Refrigerate the fish for up to 2 hours.
 You don’t want to leave it for longer or overnight, because this would cook the fish (that’s how ceviche is made).